timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/about-multinode.md

 that includes the other transaction's modifications, while the snapshot on another data node might not include them.

-To achieve stronger read consistency in a distributed transaction one needs to use consistent snapshots across all data nodes.
-However, this requires a lot of coordination and bookkeeping that affects performance negatively, and it is therefore not implemented for distributed hypertables.
+If you need stronger read consistency in a distributed transaction, then you can use consistent snapshots across all data nodes.
+However, this requires a lot of coordination and management, which can negatively effect performance, and it is therefore not implemented by default for distributed hypertables.

 [hypertables]: /how-to-guides/hypertables/
 [multinode-cloud]: /cloud/:currentVersion:/cloud-multi-node/